lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func makeView(position: CGPoint, size: CGSize) -> UIView
 ```

 It's very common to force engineers to put an object of delegation as a first argument of delegation methods.
-This is not strictly necessary and is used only in cases when it really possible and makes sense to a type to be a delegate of multiple objects of the same type.
+This is not strictly necessary and is used only in cases when it is really possible and makes sense for a type to be a delegate of multiple objects of the same type.

 **Do**: